 The carrying amounts of deferred tax assets are reviewed at each reporting date and reduced to the extent that it is no longer probable that sufficient future taxable income will be available to allow all or part of the deferred tax assets to be utilized.
 Unrecognized deferred tax assets are reassessed at each reporting date, and are recognized to the extent that it has become probable that future taxable income will allow the deferred tax assets to be recovered.
-The Group does not recognize deferred tax assets and deferred tax assets that will reverse during the income tax holiday (ITH).
+The Group does not recognize deferred tax assets and deferred tax assets to be recovered to the extent that it holds (ITH).